 Luckily we got to the pool as soon as it opened Saturday and Sunday mornings and only had to wait 1 hour to get in.
 But if you joined at 10 am on a Sunday morning you would have been waiting for 2-3 hours to get into the pool for your 30-minute slot.
 Not great, but it was very popular.
 And no one was annoyed about the queues, just chilled out and relaxed!

 Okay, so I was expecting these to be bad.
 And they weren’t as bad as they could have been.
 They were proper toilets with loo roll.
 But they were smelly and by the afternoon and def evening, they were not nice.
 Dirty/stinky.
-The cleaning staff did a great job at getting them cleaned up in the mornings, not a nice job.
+The cleaning staff did a great job at getting them cleaned up in the mornings, not a nice job for them.

 We loved it a lot more than the bad bits.
 Particularly me and the 2 eldest boys Dylan and Josh.
 We will absolutely be back, but maybe glamping;-)